mohamedgaber-intake40/sanctum-refresh-token/readme.md

 //you can add expired minutes as a parameter
 $user->createAuthToken('web',20);

-//you can add abilities as a parameter like to official package
+//you can add abilities as a parameter like the official package
 $user->createAuthToken('web',20,['test:update']);

 ```